osamuaoki/inputmethod-shortcuts/README.md

-Quick keyboard switching among input methods
+Quick switching of input method and touchpad
 ============================================

-This is a GNOME shell extension that adds custom keyboard shortcuts to up to first 10 available input methods under GNOME shell.
+This is a GNOME shell extension which allows us to set up custom keyboard shortcuts for:
+- switching input method (first 10 available ones) and
+- switching touchpad.

+This can make keyboard input experiences quick (pop-up-less), non-interfering, stateless and deterministic while keeping the original behavior available (if you wish).

+I found "Disable While Typing" (in GNOME "Tweaks" -> "Keyboard & Mouse" -> "Touchpad") is not perfect.
+This can ensure you to avoid touchpad interferences with minimal user efforts.

+If you happen to have more than 10 input methods, they can be used through the normal center selection panel if you don't intentionally disable pertinent shortcuts.

 ## Usage

-You first must set up all your input methods from GNOME GUI:
+First, you must set up all your input methods from GNOME GUI:

 - `Settings` -> `Keyboard` -> `Input Sources` etc.